LayerManager/layman/doc/rest.md

 - **native_bounding_box**: List of 4 floats.
 Bounding box coordinates [minx, miny, maxx, maxy] in native CRS.

 ### PATCH Map
 Update information about existing map.
 First, it deletes sources of the map, and then it publishes them again with new parameters.
-The processing chain is similar to [POST Workspace Maps](#post-workspace-maps), including [asynchronous tasks](async-tasks.md),
+The processing chain is similar to [POST Maps](#post-maps), including [asynchronous tasks](async-tasks.md),

 Calling concurrent PATCH requests is not supported, as well as calling PATCH when [POST/PATCH async chain](async-tasks.md) is still running, is not allowed.
 In such cases, error is returned.